-The Australian Government has appointed the Copyright Agency to manage the education copying scheme (Statutory Education Licence).
+The Australian Government has appointed the Copyright Agency to manage the education copying scheme (Statutory Education Licence) for text and images.

-Australian educators can copy and communicate text, images and print music without a copyright clearance if:
+Australian educators can copy, adapt and share text and images without a copyright clearance (permission) if:

-- they work for an institution that is covered by a ‘remuneration notice’ (or fair compensation arrangements); and
+- they work for an institution that is covered by fair compensation arrangements; and

 - their use is solely for educational purposes.